capprogram/2021bootcamp/git-tutorial/03-tracking-changes.md

 $ nano mars.txt
 ```

-Type the text below into the `mars.txt` file (remember vi's modes):
+Type the text below into the `mars.txt` file:

 ```
 Mild and dry, but everything is my favorite color